DL Hall: Baltimore Orioles

 Hall was optioned to Triple-A Norfolk to begin the 2023 season.
 He was promoted to the major leagues on August 26 following an injury to closer Félix Bautista.
-In 18 games for Baltimore, Hall registered a 3.26 ERA with 23 strikeouts across 19 1/3 innings pitched.
+In 18 relief appearances for Baltimore, Hall registered a 3.26 ERA with 23 strikeouts across 19 1/3 innings pitched.

+In 2024 for the Brewers, he was 1-2 with a 5.02 ERA over 43 innings.

 Milwaukee Brewers

 On February 1, 2024, the Orioles traded Hall and Joey Ortiz to the Milwaukee Brewers in exchange for right-handed pitcher Corbin Burnes.
 After four starts, he was placed on the injured list with a sprained left knee on April 21.
 Hall was transferred to the 60–day injured list on June 8.
 He was activated on August 11.
 In 13 games (7 starts) for Milwaukee, Hall posted a 1-2 record and 5.02 ERA with 44 strikeouts over 43 innings pitched.

 On March 5, 2025, Hall was placed on the 60-day injured list after suffering a lat strain that sidelined him throughout spring training.
 He was activated on May 26.